Q1. What are the first steps for high net worth individuals and entrepreneurs when it comes to getting a divorce?

 Child support is calculated differently based on the state in which the divorce occurs.
-In general, a specific formula is used that takes into account the paying parent’s income, the paying parent’s living expenses, and the child’s current lifestyle.
-The goal of child support is to ensure the child’s lifestyle remains as close to what it was pre-divorce as possible.
+In general, a specific formula is used that takes into account the paying parent’s income, the paying parent’s living expenses and the child’s current lifestyle.
+The goal of child support is to ensure the child’s lifestyle remains as close as possible to what it was pre-divorce.
 Alimony can be calculated in a similar manner or worked out between the divorcing spouses.

 Q7.
 How can a forensic accountant help me in my divorce case?

 Forensic accountants can offer a variety of assistance in a high net worth divorce.
-If you are a high net worth person, you should strongly consider hiring a forensic account.
-He or she can help you:
+If you are a high net worth person, you should strongly consider hiring a forensic accountant.
+They can help you:

 - Deal with controllable cash flow and income in terms of alimony and child support